Omikhleia/markdown.sile/examples/sile-and-markdown.md

 ***

 Hard line breaks...\
-...are supported too, either using the standard "invisible" method from Markdown (i.e. two trailing spaces at the end of a line) or a backslash-escaped newline (i.e. a backslash occurring at the end of a line, as in the corresponding default Pandoc extension).
+... are supported too, either using the standard "invisible" method from Markdown (i.e. two trailing spaces at the end of a line) or a backslash-escaped newline (i.e. a backslash occurring at the end of a line, as in the corresponding default Pandoc extension).